Omega−3 fatty acid: Krill

 Krill oil is a source of omega−3 fatty acids.
 The effect of krill oil, at a lower dose of EPA + DHA (62.8%), was demonstrated to be similar to that of fish oil on blood lipid levels and markers of inflammation in healthy humans.
 While not an endangered species, krill are a mainstay of the diets of many ocean-based species including whales, causing environmental and scientific concerns about their sustainability.

-Preliminary studies appear to indicate that the DHA and EPA omega−3 fatty acids found in krill oil may be more bio-available than in fish oil.
+Preliminary studies indicate that the DHA and EPA omega−3 fatty acids found in krill oil are more bio-available than in fish oil.
 Additionally, krill oil contains astaxanthin, a marine-source keto-carotenoid antioxidant that may act synergistically with EPA and DHA.

 Plant sources

-Table 1.
-ALA content as the percentage of the seed oil.

-Table 2.
-ALA content as the percentage of the whole food.

 Linseed (or flaxseed) (Linum usitatissimum) and its oil are perhaps the most widely available botanical source of the omega−3 fatty acid ALA.
 Flaxseed oil consists of approximately 55% ALA, which makes it six times richer than most fish oils in omega−3 fatty acids.
 A portion of this is converted by the body to EPA and DHA, though the actual converted percentage may differ between men and women.

+The longer-chain EPA and DHA are only naturally made by marine algae and phytoplankton.
+The microalgae Crypthecodinium cohnii and Schizochytrium are rich sources of DHA, but not EPA, and can be produced commercially in bioreactors for use as food additives.
+Oil from brown algae (kelp) is a source of EPA.
+The alga Nannochloropsis also has high levels of EPA.

+Some transgenic initiatives have transferred the ability to make EPA and DHA into existing high-yielding crop species of land plants: